 Themed party food

-Going the extra mile and matching the food to the party theme is real magic for kids.
+Going the extra mile to match the food to the party theme can feel truly magical for kids.

 We generally advise parents to keep the “traditional” structure of a meal and then give it a twist to match the birthday theme.
 It’s easier and it reduced the chances of it going un-eaten.